[Analysis] Why the EU anti-money laundering list is so short

 It also named EU oil supplier Azerbaijan and US ally Singapore.

-None of these were listed in the end, the EU commission says, for technical reasons.
+None of these were ever listed in the end, the EU commission says, for methodological reasons.

 But all of them are known as money-laundering hotspots by experts in the field.